reframejs/reframe/readme.md

 In the Node.js ecosystem, big monoliths don't survive.
-Node.js is a rapidly evolving ecosystem while big monoliths have shown difficulties adopting new technologies.
+Node.js is a rapidly evolving ecosystem while big monoliths have shown incapable of adopting new technologies.

 Instead of being a big monolith,
 Reframe is based on do-one-thing-do-it-well tools.